srijanmishra08/Visual-AId-stylegan/README.md

 ```
 - Output: Latent code in `outputs/latents/`, reconstruction in `outputs/reconstructions/`
 - Requires e4e weights (`models/e4e_ffhq_encode.pt`)
+*Projects a real face image into the StyleGAN2 latent space using the e4e encoder.
+This is the first step for editing real images in the GAN latent space.*

 ### 3. Latent Manipulation (Attribute Editing)